How to Earn $15 per Hour as a Search Engine Evaluator

 Where to Find Search Engine Evaluator Jobs?

-Here are some trust-worthy companies that you can work for.
+Here are some trust-worthy companies where you can find Search Engine Evaluator jobs.

 Appen accquired Leapforce, which is another company that offered Search Engine Evaluator jobs.
 RaterLabs was a branch of Leapforce, so now the website of RaterLabs and Leapforce just direct you to Appen.